 - Affirmations against human trafficking, forced labour, and child labour, similar and consistent with this Statement, into the Code of Conduct. - Requires employees to complete an annual compliance confirmation to the Code of Conduct, both as a new employee and annually thereafter. - Performs due diligence on its existing business partners and suppliers, as with future potential business partners and suppliers to ensure suppliers share CCC's approach to human rights and working conditions. - New supplier onboarding processes to include globally standardised due diligence checks to ensure suppliers are committed to complying with local labour standards and assess the suitability of suppliers that provide services to CCC. - Expects its suppliers to comply with all applicable safety and health laws and regulations in the countries in which they operate.
 CCC is introducing a new Health and Safety Contractor Management Program which provides training to all panel repairers and their contractors, as well as our property assessors.
 This includes Health and Safety spot checks on site, as well as in the panel repairers' offices, with a focus on high-risk areas including working at heights; safe work method; tested and tagged electrical; and safety data sheets stored for chemicals.
-The program is being implemented for all property panel repairers and will be expanded across the network. - Provides a telephone hotline and electronic reporting mechanism, including an anonymous option, to every employee in order to report any concern through its Whistleblowing process.
-CCC also has a strict antiretaliation process in policies to protect employees who report a concern.
+The program is being implemented for all property panel repairers and will be expanded across the network. - Provides an anonymous option, to every employee in order to report any concern through its Whistleblowing process.
+CCC also has a strict anti-retaliation process in policies to protect employees who report a concern. - Reporting annually on human rights and modern slavery to the Board's Audit, Risk and Compliance Committee.

-CCC's journey to building a comprehensive approach has commenced and it continues to build and embed supporting processes and systems to manage modern slavery risks across its operations.
+CCC continues to build and embed supporting processes and systems to manage modern slavery risks across its operations.
 CCC's model for a comprehensive approach to managing modern slavery is shown below.